lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Up: Up Link direction for compression, from Dev to SCHC C/D.

 * W: Window bit.
-A fragmentation header field used in Window mode (see section 9), which carries the same value for all fragments of a window.
+A fragment header field used in Window mode (see section 5), which carries the same value for all fragments of a window.

+* Window:  A subset of the fragments needed to carry a packet (see section 5)

 # Static Context Header Compression